- Longtime Democratic Senator from Massachusetts and 2004 Democratic Presidential nominee

 Kerry and Code Pink

-In 2010 Kerry penned a letter backing the activities of Code Pink activists bound for Egypt and Gaza, on a mission of support for Hamas.
-"I respectfully request that every courtesy be given the members of the delegation during their visit," wrote Kerry.
+In 2009 Kerry signed a letter backing the activities of Code Pink activists bound for Egypt and Gaza, on a mission of support for Hamas.
+"I respectfully request that every courtesy be given the members of the delegation during their visit," said the letter.
 "My staff has met with members of the group and is impressed with their ability, dedication and commitment to the peace process."
-When they subsequently arrived in Cairo, the Code Pink delegates presented Kerry's letter to the U.S. Embassy in an attempt to pressure Egypt to permit their organization to stage a political march into Gaza, where they hoped to secure a meeting with Hamas leaders.
-(Notably, former Weather Underground terrorists William Ayers and Bernardine Dohrn participated in that march.)
+When they subsequently arrived in Cairo, the Code Pink delegates (among whom was Jodie Evans) presented Kerry's letter to the U.S. Embassy in an attempt to pressure Egypt to permit their organization to stage a political march into Gaza, where they hoped to secure a meeting with Hamas leaders.
+(Former Weather Underground terrorists William Ayers and Bernardine Dohrn participated in that march, as did the founder of Electronic Intifada, Ali Abunimah.)

 This was not the first time Kerry had dealt with Code Pink; staffers from the senator's office had met with members of that organization on prior occasions.
 Moreover, Kerry staffers had also previously met with a task force of United for Peace and Justice-Palestine.